 Money– Maybe you have accumulated a nest egg to rely on, while you pause to re-figure your next career move or have a supportive partner or family members who are there to help you financially.
 This is a fantastic advantage as it takes the pressure off and instead gives one time to tread with thought and planning.

 Soft Skills – Ever heard of a term called Staying Sticky?
 Technology, new tools or an altogether new industry choice may make your specialty outdated, but your soft skills aka people skills are sticky skills.
-Time Management, organization, communication or teamwork to name a few, are highly desired traits at every workplace, so remember to list and own your interpersonal skills.
+Soft skills like time-management, organization, communication or teamwork to name a few, are highly desired traits at every workplace, so remember to list and own your interpersonal skills.

 Sarah Jane offered up space in her fledgling dance studio to host meetings for women’s business groups which led to increased foot traffic and a tax break.
 Her warmth, ability to remember names and people-centric outlook helped her make a ton of connections.
 The result – a good number of signups and referrals for her Zumba and fitness classes.

 Network to Build new relationships